pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     assert repo.list() == rooms
 ```

-In this case we need a single test that checks the behaviour of the `list` method.
+In this case, we need a single test that checks the behaviour of the `list` method.
 The implementation that passes the test goes in the file `rentomatic/repository/memrepo.py`

 ``` python
 from rentomatic.domain import room as r